Mohammed-Saif0/Mohammed-Saif0/README.md

 ![](https://komarev.com/ghpvc/?username=Mohammed-Saif0&style=for-the-badge)

+## Haa bhai kya haal hai?
+Kya zarurat padd gai idhar?
 <!--
 **Mohammed-Saif0/Mohammed-Saif0** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
-# Haa bhai kya haal hai?

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...